vursion/vursion/README.md

 php artisan vendor:publish --provider="Vursion\Vursion\VursionServiceProvider"
 ```

-This is the contents of the published config-file:
+This is the content of the published config file:

 ```php
 return [